pace-neutrons/Horace/documentation/smg/08_setting_up_jenkins_ci.md

 ### Setting Up the Pipeline

 - Create a new "Pipeline" job.
-- The pipeline should follow the naming convention: `<operating-system>-<Matlab-release>` and should be prefixed with `PR-` if the pipeline is building pull requests, e.g.
+- The pipeline should follow the naming convention defined above.
-`PR-Scientific-Linux-7-2018b`.
+E.g. `PR-Scientific-Linux-7-2018b`.
 - Enter the GitHub project URL e.g. `http:/pace-neutrons.github.com/horace`
 (this creates a link to the GitHub from the pipeline).